PAIDiPaidThis.com

 Why the price varies so much

-A second opinion is usually just a consultation, so it is priced like one, and consultation fees vary by practice and owner.
-The Competition and Markets Authority found corporate-owned practices charged 18.3% more on average than independents, so where you take that second opinion affects the fee.
-There is a bigger split between seeing another general vet and being referred to a specialist, as specialist referral consultations cost considerably more.
-Where a second opinion really pays off is on major surgery: cruciate ligament repair can cost up to £5,000, and a second quote on a job that size can dwarf the price of the consultation itself.
+A second opinion is usually just a consultation, so it is priced like one, and consultation fees vary from practice to practice and owner to owner.
+Ownership is one of the biggest drivers: the Competition and Markets Authority found corporate-owned practices charged 18.3% more on average than independents, and vet prices overall rose 63% between 2016 and 2023, so where you take that second opinion and when you take it both affect the fee.
+Region plays a part too, with practices in more expensive areas setting consultation fees accordingly, in the same way any local business prices to its overheads.
+There is also a bigger split between seeing another general vet and being referred to a specialist, since specialist referral consultations cost considerably more than a routine second look.
+Where a second opinion really pays off is on major surgery: cruciate ligament repair can cost up to £5,000, and a second quote on a job that size can dwarf the price of the consultation itself, even before you factor in that a different vet might recommend a cheaper or less invasive approach.

 How to pay less

-- Ask your current practice for your pet's clinical history and any test results, which they must provide, so you avoid paying for repeat tests.
+• Ask your current practice for your pet's clinical history and any test results, which they must provide, so the second vet is not repeating work you have already paid for.

-- Book the second opinion before agreeing to any expensive surgery, not after you have committed.
+• Book the second opinion before agreeing to any expensive surgery, not after you have already committed and paid a deposit.

-- Ask for a written estimate at the second practice so you are comparing like for like.
+• Ask for a written estimate at the second practice so you are comparing like for like, not a rough verbal figure against a formal quote.

-- Compare consultation fees using the price lists every practice must publish from September 2026.
+• Compare consultation fees using the price lists every practice must publish from September 2026, rather than ringing round and hoping someone tells you the truth.

 Common questions